Check out the video about our Meals On Wheels (MOW) Program.

 Social and Recreational

 Socialize and meet new friends at dances, seasonal events, and special interest groups.
-Enjoy playing pool, cards, games, or singing in the North Suburban Chorus.
+Enjoy playing pool, cards, games, or Wii Sports.
 Many of our offerings are self-directed and arise out of the interests of participants.
 If you have an idea for something that you would like to see offered, let us know!
 Click on the links above for our activities calendar and newsletter.

-In the spirit of lifelong learning, we offer a variety of formal and informal educational opportunities such as financial planning, defensive driving, current world affairs, religious study and much more.
+In the spirit of lifelong learning, we offer a variety of formal and informal educational opportunities such as financial planning, defensive driving, current world affairs, Bridge class and much more.

 Health & Wellness Programs

-Our health-related programs include: blood pressure testing, flu shots, health screening, foot care clinics and health insurance consultations.
+Our health-related programs include: blood pressure testing, educational sessions, health screening, foot care clinics and health insurance consultations.

 There are a number of classes and offerings for adults, including swimming, fitness, discussion groups, computer classes, and more.